easleyjs/codeguildPDX/capstone.md

 ----Retro "DOS"/ANSI styling of existing HTML
 ----Keyboard navigation/hotkeys implemented

---Week 4: Additonal Features, Testing
+--Week 4: Additional Features, Testing
 ----If time permits, will implement some of the features in "Really great to have(s)"
-----Testing to ensure that all planned features were sucessfully implemented.
+----Testing to ensure that all planned features were successfully implemented.

 --Essential Features:
 * User system/authentication system